 At St Thomas More Catholic Primary School, our children enjoy learning and want to be in school.

-Our target for 2020-21 is to achieve 96%; this means that on average no pupil misses more than 4% of school days (less than seven days).
+Our target for 2021-22 remains at 96%; this means that on average no pupil misses more than 4% of school days (less than seven days).
 Good attendance is a key to any child being able to fulfil their potential and make good progress in school.
 We have very effective systems in school to monitor attendance and parents of children whose attendance falls below what is acceptable will be subject be invited to meet with the school to discuss how to overcome any issues.

 It is the expectation of the school that all children will attend school 100% of the time.

 If you have any queries regarding attendance then please contact the Assistant Head Teacher, Mrs Çerikan, on 01242 513339 or email firstname.lastname@example.org who will offer help and support.

 WHAT IF MY CHILD IS UNWELL OR HAS A MEDICAL APPOINTMENT?

 We understand that sometimes children are ill or have a need to attend appointments and so we would ask you to telephone school by 8.45am on the first day of their child’s absence.
 When you have a confirmed medical appointment please inform the school office so that it can be recorded in the register.